Code of Conduct

 3. Social Conduct and Professional Behavior

-- Avoid harassment, discrimination, or coercion of any kind.
+• Treat others with dignity — harassment, discrimination, abuse, or coercion of any kind is prohibited.

-Breaches of ethical or regulatory standards are reviewed through AACI’s Risk Management System and may lead to disciplinary or legal action.
+Breaches of this Code are reviewed under AACI’s Risk Management Policy and may result in disciplinary action, dismissal, or legal consequences.

 5. Reporting and Accountability